 Recommend: This is persuasive argument to justify retaining the existing CIP

 This will support wider strategic objectives to encourage a safe, vibrant, diverse and financially successful DTE and NTE across the whole Portsmouth district.

-This will benefit those living, working provide it in the city.
+This will benefit those living, working productions the city.

 Map for Special Policy Area - Cumulative Impact